ljrprocc/DFKD/README.md

 ```

 ## Our method
 Based on curriculum learning and self-paced learning.
-Our method is called **CuDFKD**.
+Our method is called **AdaDFKD**.
 The result can be rephrased by scripts `scripts/adadfkd/`.
 For example, when distill ResNet18 from ResNet34 at the benchmark CIFAR10, please run the following script

 ```
 bash scripts/adadfkd/adadfkd_cifar10_resnet34_resnet18.sh